nicholasmarasco95/SafetyBackupSystem/README.md

 **MAC**

-Every time a Client connects to Server, it communicate the PC's MAC address.
+Every time a Client connects to Server, it communicates the PC's MAC address.
 If it changes for more that 3 times, the Client will be locked down until Server will reset this counter.
 With this feature a user cannot share his licence to other users.

 **Add User**